boscoj2008/boscoj2008.github.io/_posts/2020-09-2-customCNN.md

 - model was slightly overfit
 - train accuracy was about 90% while the test accuracy was 78%
-- BN-CNN performed well but results could be improved with transfer learning which will be a future work to this task
+- We could train for more epochs, however, the BN-CNN performed well but results could be improved with transfer learning, which will be the future of this work.

 Thanks to the following for providing insights!